Transfer VM From AWS EC2 to Akamai Using Disk Images

 Linode does not have a direct equivalent to AWS security groups.
 However, you can still implement a firewall with rules to control traffic.
 Options include:

-, which run from within the Linode instance to manage the Linux kernel firewall (Netfilter).
+• iptables or ufw to manage the Linux kernel firewall (Netfilter).

-- Review Logs.
-Examine system and application logs for errors or warnings that might indicate migration-related issues.
+• Review Logs: Examine system and application logs for errors or warnings that might indicate migration-related issues.

-- Verify Externally Attached Storage: Ensure that any additional storage volumes, block devices, or network-attached storage are properly mounted and accessible.
-Check
+• Verify Externally Attached Storage: Ensure that any additional storage volumes, block devices, or network-attached storage are properly mounted and accessible.
+Check /etc/fstab entries and update disk mappings as needed.

 Additional Considerations